 Here are five tips to help you get started:

 Form a Garden Committee: Starting and sustaining a school garden is definitely not a one-person job.
 Get the word to the school community that you’re interested in forming a garden committee, and be sure to reach teachers and administrators as well as fellow parents.
-Once your committee is formed, create an online listserv such as a Yahoo! or Google group to set meeting times and facilitate communication among the members.
+Once your committee is formed, create an online listserv such as a Google group to set meeting times and facilitate communication among the members.

 Reach Out to Teachers: A successful school garden should be integrated into the curriculum, so teacher buy-in is key.
 An involved teacher can serve as a liaison between the committee and the rest of the faculty and help develop ideas for enhancing classroom learning with gardening.
 At my children’s school, the 4th graders plant a Three Sisters Garden of corn, beans, and squash during their study of Native Americans, while the 1st grade explores plant anatomy by starting root vegetables in jars and later planting them in one of the outdoor beds.
 (If you’ve never tasted a homegrown potato, you don’t know what you’re missing!)